djcode81/Medical-Insurance-Cost-Predictor/README.md

 ## Files

-- `Patient_insurance_cost_predictor_.ipynb`: The Jupyter Notebook containing the code for data analysis, modeling, and visualizations.
+- `_insurance_cost_predictor_.ipynb`: The Jupyter Notebook containing the code for data analysis, modeling, and visualizations.
 - `insurance.csv`: The dataset containing patient information such as age, BMI, smoking status, and insurance charges.
 - `patient_cost_predictor.pkl`: The saved Random Forest model used to predict insurance costs.